 BETWEEN THE ROWS

-April 9, 2012
+May 17, 2013

-BLACK CUTWORM AND TRUE ARMYWORM 2012 UPDATE
+BLACK CUTWORM AND TRUE ARMYWORM 2013 UPDATE

-ISSUE: 23
+wyffels.com

 Background

 Black cutworm and true armyworm are sporadic pests in the Midwest.
 They do not over winter as adults, but the moths are carried north each spring by southerly winds.
 The moths do not cause economic damage, but the eggs they deposit eventually hatch into larvae which cause damage by feeding on young seedlings.

 Universities have established insect monitoring networks in their respective states.
 Capture of moths in pheromone traps alert growers to possible problematic levels and can help predict when scouting should begin.
 Temperature impacts growth and development of black cutworm and armyworm so degree-day models have been developed to determine probable dates of crop damage and scouting schedules.

 Current Situation

-Reports from the southern corn belt and various counties in Illinois and Iowa indicate pheromone trap capture of both black cutworm moths and true armyworm moths are increasing and southerly winds will bring additional numbers north.
+Reports from various counties in Illinois and Iowa indicate pheromone trap capture of both black cutworm moths and true armyworm moths are increasing and southerly winds will bring additional numbers north.
 Large captures of moths do not mean damage is imminent, but alert growers to the necessity of scouting fields for potential damage.
-Above normal temperatures in March and early April, and dry conditions have caused the early planted corn fields to begin to emerge.
 Corn in the one- to four-leaf stage of development is most susceptible to cutting by black cutworm larvae.
+Delayed planting and recent high temperatures will align larval development and cutting with early corn development.
+The combination of larger larvae and smaller corn provides a greater potential for stand reduction.

 Black Cutworm

 Black cutworm moths prefer laying eggs in fields with more residue or weed growth.
-Warm conditions have increased early weed growth of winter annuals like mouse-eared chickweed, bitter cress, shephard's purse, yellow rocket, and pepper grass.
+Warm conditions have increased early weed growth of winter annuals like mouse-eared chickweed, bitter cress, shepherd's purse, yellow rocket, and pepper grass.
 These weeds are favorite targets for egg laying by black cutworm moths.
 This timing of early weed growth and early detection of moths in traps will likely enhance the chances of potential economic infestations of black cutworm in our marketing area.
-Seed applied insecticide (Poncho[®] or Cruiser[®]) and Bt corn hybrids can play a role in reducing the chances of economic damage.
+Seed applied insecticide (Poncho® or Cruiser®) and Bt corn hybrids can play a role in reducing the chances of economic damage.
 However, these tools are not bullet proof, and scouting is still needed to protect the developing crop.

+Some Bt corn hybrids like Yieldgard VT Triple®, Genuity® VT Double PRO®, and Genuity® VT Triple PRO® do not control insects like Black cutworm.
+However, Genuity SmartStax®, does provide protection against cutworm feeding.
+But under heavy infestation, this control may not provide all the protection needed to avoid a rescue treatment.
+When a seed applied insecticide is added to genetically protected products, some additional control is added.
+On products without genetic protection against black cutworm, the seed applied insecticide can help against low infestations, but can be overwhelmed by moderate to heavy larvae numbers.